-ValuePenguin commissioned Qualtrics to conduct an online survey of 2,173 U.S. consumers Aug.
+ValuePenguin commissioned Qualtrics to conduct an online survey of 2,173 U.S. consumers from Aug.
 9-23, 2021.
-The survey was administered using a non probability-based sample, and quotas were used to ensure the sample base represented the overall population.
+The survey was administered using a non-probability-based sample, and quotas were used to ensure the sample base represented the overall population.
 All responses were reviewed by researchers for quality control.

 We defined generations as the following ages in 2021:

 - Generation Z: 18 to 24 years old

 - Generation X: 41 to 55 years old

 - Baby boomer: 56 to 75 years old